rudradesai200/mynotes/content/post/To-Do.md

 ### To-dos
 - [ ] Revamp [CFViewer](https://www.github.com/rudradesai200/cfviewer) to make it a standalone package
     - [ ] Add top-100 interview questions as a new page
-    - [ ] Package it as a docker container
+    - [x] Package it as a docker container
-    - [ ] Add local Postgresql settings to it
+    - [x] Add local Postgresql settings to it
-    - [ ] Refactor the code and remove over-modularization
+    - [x] Refactor the code and remove over-modularization
 - [ ] Revamp [Basic](https://www.github.com/rudradesai200/basic) to Django-tools-suite
     - [x] Add authentication module
     - [ ] Add pre-defined tests module
     - [ ] Add logging module to be available directly as an option
     - [ ] Add options to read an already completed project and fetch some values
+- [ ] Learn dp bitmasking